christina-grannas/swagger-test/user-testing/embedded-checkout.md

   const paymentId = urlParams.get('paymentId');
   if (paymentId) {
     const checkoutOptions = {
-      checkoutKey: '<YOUR_CHECKOUT_KEY>', // [Required] Test or Live GUID with dashes
+      checkoutKey: '<YOUR_CHECKOUT_KEY>', // Replace!
       paymentId: paymentId,
       containerId: "checkout-container-div",
     };
     const checkout = new Dibs.Checkout(checkoutOptions);
     checkout.on('payment-completed', function (response) {
-      console.log("completed: response");
-      console.log(response);
       window.location = 'payment-completed.html';
     });
   } else {
-    console.error("Expected a paymentId"); // paymentId required
+    console.log("Expected a paymentId");   // No paymentId provided, window.location = 'cart.html';         // go back to cart.html
   }
 });
 ```

+Replace `<YOUR_CHECKOUT_KEY>` with your [checkout key](https://portal.dibspayment.eu/integration) for the [test environment](test-environment.md).

 For the `Checkout.js` script to load correctly, it's important that you have specified the correct URL to your checkout page in step 3.

 The checkout object will fire the event `'payment-completed'` once the payment has completed.
-The callback function we provide navigate to payment-completed.html which we will create in the next step.
+The callback function we provide navigate to `payment-completed.html` which we will create in the next step.

-### Troubleshooting
-You should now be able to see a payment form
-- Make sure you specified the correct URL to your checkout page in step 4.
--

-## Step 4: Add a complete payment page
+## Step 5: Add a complete payment page

 Add the following page to your site and name it payment-completed.html: